 Pills and capsules take a longer time to take effect, so that’s something to keep in mind.
 We do not advise you to take multiple pills to speed up the process.

 An extra note about dosage: There’s not a standard in CBD dosage across the various forms.
-CBD gummies are likely different than what you should expect from lotion.
+CBD gummies are likely different from what you should expect from lotion.
 It’s important to read the label to determine how much CBD is in the container vs. each serving.
+CBD, like all supplements, isn’t regulated by the FDA, so you may never know how much of the active ingredient you’re actually getting.

 |CBD Type||Time to Take Effect||Best Used For|